-First, remove the membrane from the bone side of each slab of ribs and trim excess fat.
-Then season each slab on both sides with AP rub followed by The BBQ Rub. (substitute your favorite seasonings if desired), flip over and do the same on the other side.
+- First, remove the membrane from the bone side of each slab of ribs and trim excess fat.
+Then season each slab on both sides with AP rub followed by The BBQ Rub. (you can use your favorite seasonings if desired), flip over and do the same on the other side.
 Let it rest for a couple of minutes to sweat and melt the Rub.

 - Prepare the Drum Smoker or other smoker for indirect cooking at 250 degrees to 275 degrees for indirect cooking.
 Use 1-2 chunks of cherry wood to hot coals for smoke flavor.

 - Place the grates in place.
 Set each slab on the smoker, close the lid and cook for about 30-45 minutes.
 Then baste or spray with apple juice for moist and flavor every 30 minutes.
 Cook for another 1 hour and 15 minutes.

 - Take the rib off the rack and wrap it using the butcher paper meat side down.
 Then put it back to the smoker.
 Cook for 1 1/2 hour to tender.